alphauslabs/20241113-intro-cloud-workshop/README.md

 $ docker version
 ```

 To access GCP, you will receive a file for authentication.
-Save it somewhere in your system and create an environment variable with the value pointing to that file; like so:
+Save it somewhere in your system and create an environment variable with the value pointing to that file's location; like so:

 ``` sh
 $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/json/file.json